-Left: USCGC SOUTHWIND, The USCG Icebreaker that received an Apollo capsule from the Soviet Union at Murmansk, US Coast Guard Archives - Right: Apollo BP-1227 is lifted from the pier at Murmansk onto the USCG SOUTHWIND, September 8, 1970.
-From the ship's cruise book.
-Photo Credit: Mike Malone Soviet Union had recovered an Apollo capsule in 1969 and returned it to the Americans a year later in the extraordinary Cold War visit to Murmansk by the American Coast Guard icebreaker SOUTHWIND Recently Michael Stronski, a Southwind crew member, has provided additional extraordinary photographs of the event.
-The icebreaker SOUTHWIND was commissioned as a US Navy vessel on 15 July 1944 but was transferred to the Soviet Union on 25 March 1945 and named Kapitan Belousov.
-It was returned to the US Navy five years later and renamed Atka.
-After years of Arctic and Antarctic service it was handed over to the US Coast Guard on 31 October 1966 and reverted to its original name of SOUTHWIND.
-After a refitting its first cruise was to the Antarctic, where it ripped its bottom out in Palmer Bay and limped back to the United States at 10 knots.
+TO THE APOLLO MISSION From the Photo/Diary of Michael Stronski, a SOUTHWIND crew member and Mike Malone, researcher.
+Documentary Editor: Roger Bazeley.
+The Soviet Union had recovered an Apollo capsule BP-1227 in 1969 and returned it to the Americans a year later in the extraordinary Cold War visit to Murmansk by the United States Coast Guard Cutter SOUTHWIND, an icebreaker.
+Recently Michael Stronski, a Southwind crew member, has provided additional extraordinary photographs of the event.
+The USCGC SOUTHWIND was originally commissioned as a U.S. Navy vessel on 15 July 1944 but was transferred to the Soviet Union on 25 March 1945 and named Kapitan Belousov.
+It was returned to the US Navy five years later and renamed "Atka".
+After years of Arctic and Antarctic service it was handed over to the US Coast Guard on 31 October 1966 and reverted to its original name of "Southwind".
+After a refitting, the cutter's first cruise was to the Antarctic, where it ripped its bottom out in Palmer Bay and limped back to the United States at 10 knots.
+In early 1970, UK-based naval units were training in recovery of an Apollo boilerplate capsule (BP-1227) as part of their assigned mission of rescuing Apollo mission spacecraft in the case of an emergency abort or return to earth.
+The capsule disappeared at sea.
+It is not known whether a Soviet 'fishing vessel' nearby was in fact a spy trawler and if the capsule was taken as part of an intelligence operation.